-- Dredging and Global Positioning System (GPS) software will be used to track the dredge prism and previously dredged areas to maximize dredging efficiency.
-The Port will ensure that its contractors are aware of authorized dredge depths and dredge volumes and will work closely with its contractor to achieve compliance.
-The selected dredging contractor will implement operational controls as required to meet water quality standards, including modifying the bucket speed; ensuring the bucket is closed before ascent; adjusting bucket flaps; filling the bucket to capacity to minimize water in the bucket; not overfilling the bucket; and modifying the bucket size and/or type. - If a backhoe excavator is used, the excavator bucket will follow all applicable BMPs described above for mechanical dredging.
+Dredging and GPS software will be used to track the dredge prism and previously dredged areas to maximize dredging efficiency.
+The Port will ensure its contractors are aware of authorized dredge depths and dredge volumes and will work closely with its contractor to achieve compliance.
+The selected dredging contractor will implement operational controls as required to meet water quality standards, including modifying the bucket speed; ensuring the bucket is closed before ascent; adjusting bucket flaps; filling the bucket to capacity to minimize water in the bucket; not overfilling the bucket size and/or type.

+- 6 Central Marina West Maintenance Dredging - If a backhoe excavator is used, the excavator bucket will follow all applicable BMPs described above for mechanical dredging.
 Once full of material, the bucket will be raised in an upright position to help reduce loss of sediment through the water column. - In addition to visual screening, a debris screen (grizzly) with a 12-inch screen size will be utilized to filter out deleterious materials from the dredged material prior to disposal at the open water disposal site.